 To improve the safety and appearance of the Madison Street business district and to encourage development.

 Environmental remediation work will be substantially completed in the fall of 2018 with final closout with the IEPA in 2019.
-The parking lot improvements are scheduled to be presented to the Village Board in November 2018 for award and construction in summer of 2019.
+The parking lot improvements are scheduled for 2019 to coincide with the development work.